Mormonism and slavery: In early Mormonism

 Initially, Church leaders avoided the topic of slavery.
 Most of the early converts of the church came from the northern United States and tended to be anti-slavery.
 These attitudes came into conflict with Southerners after they moved to Missouri.
-In the summer of 1833 W. W. Phelps published an article in the church's newspaper, seeming to invite free black people into the state to become Mormons, and reflecting "in connection with the wonderful events of this age, much is doing towards abolishing slavery, and colonizing the blacks, in Africa."
+In the summer of 1833 W. W. Phelps published an article in the church's newspaper, seeming to invite free Black people into the state to become Mormons, and reflecting "in connection with the wonderful events of this age, much is doing towards abolishing slavery, and colonizing the blacks, in Africa."
 Outrage followed Phelps' comments, and he was forced to reverse his position.
-He said he was "misunderstood" and that free blacks would not be admitted into the Church.
+He said he was "misunderstood" and that free Black people would not be admitted into the Church.
 His reversal did not end the controversy.
-Missouri citizens accused Mormons of trying to interfere with their slaves.
-The Church denied such claims and began to teach against interfering with slaves and more pro-slavery rhetoric.
-Some slaves owners joined the church during this period.
+Missouri citizens accused Mormons of trying to interfere with their enslavement of people.
+The Church denied such claims and began to teach against interfering with enslavement and more pro-slavery rhetoric.
+Some enslavers joined the church during this period.
 However, this did not end the controversy, and the church was forcibly expelled from Missouri.

-By 1836, the church already had some slave owners and slaves as members.
-The rules established by the church for governing assemblies in the Kirtland Temple included attendees who were "bond or free, black or white."
+By 1836, the church already had some enslaved people and their enslavers as members.
+The rules established by the church for governing assemblies in the Kirtland Temple included attendees who were "bond or free, black or white".
 When abolitionists tried to solicit support from the Mormons, they had little success.
-Even though Illinois prohibited slavery, members who owned slaves took them along on the migration to Nauvoo.
-Nauvoo was reported to have 22 black members, including free and slave, between 1839–1843.
-The state of Illinois did not pass laws to free existing slaves in the region for some time.
+Even though Illinois prohibited slavery, members who enslaved people took them along on the migration to Nauvoo.
+Nauvoo was reported to have 22 Black members, including free and enslaved, between 1839–1843.
+The state of Illinois did not pass laws to free already present enslaved people in the region for some time.

-One slave-owning family in Nauvoo was the Flake family.
-They owned a slave named Green Flake.
+One family of enslavers in Nauvoo was the Flake family.
+They enslaved a man named Green Flake.
 While building the Nauvoo Temple, families were asked to donate one day in ten to work on the temple.
-The Flake family used Green's slave labor to fulfill their tithing requirement.
+The Flake family used Green's forced labor to fulfill their tithing requirement.

 In The Church of Jesus Christ of Latter-day Saints

 After Smith's death in 1844, the church went through a succession crisis, and split into multiple groups.
 The main body of the church, which would become the LDS Church, followed Brigham Young who was significantly more pro-slavery than Smith.
-Young led the Mormons to Utah and formed a theocratic government, under which slavery was legalized and the Indian slave trade was supported.
-Young promoted slavery, teaching that blacks had been cursed to be "servants of servants" and that Indians needed slavery as part of a process of overcoming a curse placed on their Lamanite ancestors.
+Young led the Mormons to Utah and formed a theocratic government, under which slavery was legalized and the trafficking of enslaved Native American individuals was supported.
+Young promoted slavery, teaching that Black people had been cursed to be "servants of servants" and that Indigenous Americans needed to be enslaved as part of a process of overcoming a curse placed on their Lamanite ancestors.